goldhuang/pytorch-deeplab-xception/README.md

-# Carvana Image Masking Challenge
+# Carvana Image Masking Challenge using Deeplabv3+

 Repo is forked from [pytorch-deeplab-xception](https://github.com/jfzhang95/pytorch-deeplab-xception), then modified for the Kaggle challenge.